 We need to consider that Cancun and the Riviera Maya are built around and for tourism.
 They are a money machine, and for as much as it is such an ugly image, that’s what it is.

-Although I reckon that traveling on an organized tour is less tiring as you don’t even have to think, organize, stay alert, or worry in anyways because you will be picked up and carried around in safe hands and a protecting cage, I don’t believe it is necessary if you like adventure and prefer to go on your own.
+Although I reckon that traveling with an organized tour is less tiring as you don’t even have to think, organize, stay alert, or worry in anyways because you will be picked up and carried around in safe hands and a protective cage, I don’t believe it is necessary if you like adventure and prefer to go on your own.

-I always promote car rental and do-it-yourself when the context allows it.
+I always promote car rental and do-it-yourself when the context allows it and when you have time.
 And I consider the entire Yucatan Peninsula a safe place where to drive.
-I did it myself while I was living there for 7 years .
-Here is my on the road travel adventure.
+I did it myself while I was living there for 7 years.
+Here is my on-the-road travel adventure.